TheEva66/python-auth/README.md

 # Python HWID Auth

-- Protects your project from unauthorized users by using their HWIDs
+- Protects your app from unauthorized users by using their HWIDs

 # Usage